 (Aside: I did have an obsession with Jessica Rabbit when I was nine or ten.
 She was a redhead but not crazy, and she was beautiful and sultry and always in control, and she had a good heart.
 So I plastered my bedroom door with pictures of her that I either traced or drew, and my mom bit a knuckle and said under her breath, “My daughter’s gonna be a stripper when she grows up!” and my dad reassured her, “It’s just a phase.
 Leave her be and let it run its course.”
 And he was right.
 Six months later, the pictures came down and life returned to normal. /aside)

 I enjoy characters with mild obsessions or fixations.
 I think there’s something very human about them.
-When the fixation is taken ad absurdum, though, my connection to the character frays and splits.
+When the fixation appears ad absurdum, though, my connection to the character frays and splits.
 There’s a difference between a character who likes to read and a character obsessed with reading, for example, Proust, or a character so obsessed with reading that they never appear in a scene without their nose in a book.
 Each of these character types can serve a narrative purpose, but the author should strike a balance between the strength or type of obsession and how or how much the reader is meant to connect to that character.

 And, of course, the “obsession” shouldn’t be mentioned once as a character trait and then never come up again.
 In that case, it becomes a superfluous detail that might indicate shoddy character development, and nothing more.